Shipping Specimens:

 1. Call Us

 Call to notify us that you will be shipping birds to us.
-We will give you an estimated turn-around time.

 2. Paperwork

-• Attach a Bird Tag to the leg of the bird,
+• Attach a Bird Tag to the leg of the bird.

 • Include a 50% deposit as a check or money-order.